centreon/centreon-archived/doc/en/release_notes/centreon-2.7/centreon-2.7.0.rst

 How to Install ?
 ----------------

 Now that you are aware about all specifiities of this version, you can install it.
 If you install from zero your system, please follow the :ref:`installation guide <install>`_.
-Else you can refer to the upgrade guide.
+Else you can refer to the `upgrade guide <upgrade>`_.
 Take care about prerequisits and all upgrade steps in order to avoid data loss.